 But sex like that goes hand in hand with everything subcutaneous subconscious sublimated being unleashed.
 It’s vulnerable-making, which makes it as dangerous as glorious.
 Especially if you’ve spent a lifetime protecting yourself.

 Which both of us had.

 With two hurt children running the show, things got very ugly very fast.
 I’d panic at the slightest indication he “was going to let me go there by myself,” as Joni sang.
 And my panic would give him license to do exactly that.
-He’d belittle me, come and go only on his terms, drain my resources without replenishing them, privilege his issues and agenda at the expense of my own.
+He’d belittle me, come and go on his terms alone, drain my resources without replenishing them, privilege his issues and agenda at the expense of my own.

 And I’d sulk and erupt rather than behave as the sensible woman I egotistically prided myself on being.

 That woman would have gracefully bowed out.
 Instead, I’d anxiously await his return.

 I knew we were in trouble when, after seven months, he did not know how I took my coffee though I fetched his two large iced coffees with milk whenever he stayed the night.

 I knew we were in trouble when, the day after we first had sex, he cancelled our plans and posted pictures of the celebrity-laden party he attended instead.
 It was Mother’s Day, which I’d told him was my hardest day of the year.